 The Batch Cookers were developed for the cannabis industry and are broken out into three configurations to allow single or dual-syrup products.
 All models are designed to cook in batches but feed the depositor continuously (continuous cooking skids are available as separate products).

 The Standard model includes one cooker and one reservoir for batch processing of single-syrup products.
 The single cooker processes 66-lb. batches.
 Because the depositor must receive a steady flow of product, the 99-lb. reservoir stages the syrup while maintaining its temperature.

 The Max model entails two cookers and one reservoir for batch processing of single-syrup products when the depositor would out-pace a single cooker.
 This could occur due to high throughputs or when recipes require long cook times.

 The Duo Max model includes two cookers and two reservoirs for dual-syrup products.
 Each syrup is heated, stored, and fed to the depositor separately, where it is dispensed as layers, swirls, or center-fills.
 The benefit of center-fills is that they can be held at much lower temperatures (150° F) which provides a safe medium for distillate where it can be sure to hold all of its potency.

-Continuous cooking skids (known as TurboFilm Minis) are steam-based (as opposed to the oil-heated JellyCooks) and entail three main components: a mixing vessel, a continuous cooking skid, and a feeding system.
+Continuous cooking skids are steam-based (as opposed to oil-heated) and entail three main components: a mixing vessel, a continuous cooking skid, and a feeding system.
 The benefit of continuous skids are they are less expensive, more efficient, and more automated, but make it more difficult to satisfy the traceability demands of the government.)